 Sandra Ireland is an award-winning poet and novelist from Carnoustie, Angus.
 In 2017, she won the Scottish Association of Writers’ Dorothy Dunbar Trophy for Poetry, and has been published in Seagate III, Furies and other anthologies.
-Her debut novel Beneath the Skin is published by Polygon.
-A second novel, based on an old folktale, will be out next spring.
+Her debut novel Beneath the Skin was published by Polygon.
 Sandra is Writer-in-Residence at Barry Mill, Angus.

 Matthew is Curator of Museum Services at the University of Dundee, looking after a collection of over 30,000 objects, artworks and specimens and running the D’Arcy Thompson Zoology Museum, the Tayside Medical History Museum and the exhibition programme in the Tower Foyer & Lamb Galleries.
 He also has a lifelong passion for cinema and has taught film history evening classes at the University since 2001.

 Brian was formerly City Astronomer for Dundee at the Mills Observatory.

 A graduate of Edinburgh University, he joined the public education team at the Royal Observatory Edinburgh in 1985 before moving to the Mills Observatory in Dundee in 1990.
 At the Mills, Brian introduced thousands of visitors to the night sky through public observing sessions and planetary shows, and provided regular astronomy features for the Courier and Radio Tay.